Skip to content

 The adjuster report process with Alo Tutanak

-Alo Tutanak starts the SBM-registered adjuster process at the moment of the accident via a free 24/7 call center and mobile app.
-The entire process is free for the user — the adjuster fee is covered by the traffic insurance under Law 5684, so you pay nothing out of pocket.
+Alo Tutanak starts the authorised adjuster process at the moment of the accident via a free 24/7 call center and mobile app.
+Since 2017, thousands of adjuster report processes have been handled across 81 provinces of Turkey.
+The app, call line and guidance are free; the adjuster fee process is handled under Law 5684 art.
+22/19 and the relevant insurance contract terms.

 Call 24/7: +90 216 888 15 46 View a sample report (PDF)